joinly-ai/joinly/README.md

 By default, the `joinly` image uses the Whisper model `base` for transcription, since it still runs reasonably fast on CPU.
 For `cuda`, it automatically defaults to `distil-large-v3` for significantly better transcription quality.
 You can change the model by setting `--stt-arg model_name=<model_name>` (e.g., `--stt-arg model_name=large-v3`).
 However, only the respective default models are packaged in the docker image, so it will start to download the model weights on container start.

-# :test_tube: Create your own client
+# :test_tube: Create your own agent

-You can also write your own client from scratch and connect it to our joinly MCP server.
+You can also write your own agent and connect it to our joinly MCP server.
 See the [code examples](https://github.com/joinly-ai/joinly/client/README.md#code-usage) for the joinly-client package or the [client_example.py](examples/client_example.py) if you want a starting point that doesn't depend on our framework.

 The joinly MCP server provides following tools and resources: